-1) Clarified butter is recommended for the butter soak here, for best flavor results.
+1) Clarified butter is recommended for the butter soak here, for best flavor results (see my recipe at the end, to make your own).
 However, you can use regular unsalted butter, too.
 Simply melt and cool it.

-2) Filo dough also known as phyllo dough can be found in the freezer section of most supermarkets.
+2) Filo dough, also known as phyllo dough, can be found in the freezer section of most supermarkets.
 Keep it frozen until you know you will be using it.
-Remove it from the freezer, let the roll come to room temperature (do not try to unroll the frozen dough or it will break!).
-Once all the sheets have defrosted and are easy to separate, open up the roll, and immediately cover the top layer with a slightly wet kitchen cloth to prevent the dough from drying.
-As you work with each sheet of dough, keep the rest covered – the dough dries quickly!
+Remove it from the freezer and let the roll come to room temperature before using (do not try to unroll the frozen dough or it will break!).
+Once all of the sheets have defrosted and are easy to separate, open up the roll, and immediately cover the top layer with a damp kitchen cloth, to prevent the dough from drying.
+As you work with each sheet of dough, keep the rest covered, as the dough dries quickly!

 3) You can use pistachio instead of walnuts for the filling.

-4) For a crispier baklava, you can use less syrup (In fact, the book suggests less water and sugar).
+4) For a crispier baklava, you can use less syrup (in fact, the original recipe suggests using less water and sugar).
 Use 2 1/2 cup cold water and 3 1/2 cup granulated sugar.

 4 cups water